-Because of this Herko was scrutinized and could be perceived as childish, useless, disgusting and nonsensical but perhaps that is only because of his way of being refused to conform to the Western capitalist way of being.
-In this way, he could be said to embody a utopian surplus of other ways of moving and being in the world.
-In Andy Warhol’s movie, Thirteen Beautiful Boys, Munoz finds all Herko’s cultural surplus embodied, moving in ways that tell us that this time and place is not enough… a dissatisfaction with the here and now.” (p 161).
+Because of this Herko was scrutinized and could be perceived as childish, useless, disgusting and nonsensical but perhaps that is only because of his way of refusingto conform to the Western capitalist way of being.
+In this way, his perfromances could be said to embody a utopian surplus of other ways of moving and being in the world (make clear this is a qupoation.
+In Andy Warhol’s movie, Thirteen Beautiful Boys, Munoz finds cultural surplus embodied, moving in ways that tell us that this time and place is not enough… a dissatisfaction with the here and now.” (p 161).

+Good answers